Lapin0t/phd-manuscript/main/02_games.typ

 "optimal play" will be completely absent.
 Moreover, I will restrict attention to games where two agents play in alternating turns.
-Thus, for my purpose, games will just consist of the description of allowed moves.#margin-note[Games in such a retricted view---two-player, alternating, no notion of winning---are similar to combinatorial games and might perhaps be more appropriately named _protocols_, as typically arises in the field of computer networks.]
+Thus, for my purpose, games will just consist of the description of allowed moves.#margin-note[Games in such a restricted view---two-player, alternating, no notion of winning---are similar to combinatorial games and might perhaps be more appropriately named _protocols_, as typically arises in the field of computer networks.]